GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

 kpt fn render
 ```

-1. Run the following command inside the `services/private-gke/client-experimentation/` folder to deploy the GKE Standard Cluster and Node Pool.
+1. Run the following command inside the `services/private-gke/client-experimentation/gke-standard` folder to deploy the GKE Standard Cluster and Node Pool.

     ```sh
     cd ..
-    kubectl apply -f gke-standard --recursive
+    kubectl apply -f .
     ```

     > This step will take 5 minutes or more to complete.